 Beet has an impressive nutritional profile.
 The super-healthy vegetable helps your cells grow and reduces the risk of heart diseases.
 Even if you are skeptical about its benefit, there’s one thing about beet that you have to admit it’s true: it has an incredible taste.

 Here’s a hearty, show-stopping soup made with beet that the vegans and even the meat-eaters cannot wait to get their hands on.
-While this soup is a common fixture in Russian and Polish households, Ukraine is frequently regarded as its country of origin.
+Although Borscht is a dish that originated from Ukraine, it’s a common fixture in Russian and polish households.

 Depending on your mood, borscht can be served hot or cold, meaty or light.
 Roasting the beet beforehand is not required but highly recommended, as this helps enhance its natural sweetness.
 The flavors are perfectly balanced with tomato paste and a myriad of spices.